raveenaaa/Pipeline/CHECKPOINT.md

 For the next milestone:

-- Setup a jenkins build job using the Jenkinsfile.
+- Setup a jenkins build job.